Burns and scalds

 Pain relief

-• You will be given appropriate pain relief while you are in the ED whilst undergoing treatment for your burn.
+• You will be given appropriate pain relief while you are in the ED undergoing treatment for your burn.

-• You can take regular paracetamol and/ or ibuprofen for your burn.
+• You can take regular paracetamol and/or ibuprofen for your burn.

-• You can take pain relief such as paracetamol and/ or ibuprofen an hour before your next scheduled dressing change.
+• You can take pain relief such as paracetamol and/or ibuprofen an hour before your next scheduled dressing change.

 Reference